gdonscoi/face-captcha/README.md

 - `ChallengeActivity.PARAM_APP_KEY`:  User application key
 - `ChallengeActivity.PARAM_USER_INFO`: User sensible data

-The activity will result:
+The activity will return:
 - `Activity.RESULT_CANCELED`: When user cancel
 - `Activity.RESULT_OK`: When API validate with success
   - In this case, the activity will return with two extra parameters:
     - `ChallengeActivity.RESULT_HASH`: Hash used in server validation proccess
     - `ChallengeActivity.RESULT_PROTOCOL`: Protocol generated in server validation proccess

---
+For more details, take a look at the `sample` dir.

 ## Dependecies

 Certiface uses retrofit, then if you're using ProGuard you might need to add the following options:

 ```